-Wiltons has been running as a seafood restaurant since 1840, after a prior incarnation as an oyster stall.
+Wiltons has been running as a seafood restaurant since 1840, after a prior incarnation as an oyster stall that was set up in 1742.
 It has been in Jermyn Street since 1984, and is still owned by the Scandinavian Hambro banking family (Hambros bank is now part of Société Générale).
 It has long been a purveyor to the aristocracy, ever since its royal warrant for oysters was granted in 1884.
 This seems an unlikely place for restless chef Andrew Turner (Browns, 1837, The Landau) to settle, but he seems very happy here after his hotel stints (editor's note, he moved yet again in late 2012).
 The room is, of course, old-fashioned, but in a good way: carpets rather than noisy wooden floors, booths as well as tables, oil paintings on the walls.
 It is very comfortable.

 The menu majors on fish and didn’t stint on the price, with smoked eel at £17, wild turbot at £44 (per person), and vegetables at £5 each.
 The wine list stretched over 25 pages, and although it has plenty of coverage of France, it ventures further afield.
 The mark-ups were breathtaking, even for the area.
 The very enjoyable Giovanni Blaison Pinot Grigio 2008 was listed at £36 for a wine that costs less than £9 retail, Leeuwin Art Series Chardonnay 2007 was £120 for a wine you can buy for £37, while Montelena Cabernet Sauvignon 1996 (a poor year) was an outrageous £280 for a wine that costs £49 in the shops.
 Appropriately there is English wine on offer: Chapel Down Pinot Blanc 2007 at £37 for a wine that costs around £12 to buy.